 We are trying to accomplish one goal as a team: sell your house: It is very important that we work together and communicate well.
 We will need to have frequent communication, particularly during the set up and then after the home is under contract.
 We will ask you the following questions during the consultation:

 - Why you are moving?
 It’s important to be open about your reason for selling so that we can plan a strategy that reflects your needs.
 Are you working with a builder and there is a requirement that you have you home under contract within 2 – 4 weeks?
 If so, your home price will need to be competitive in order to solicit a quick offer.

 - How soon do you need to move?
-Will you need to lease back the home from the seller for a certain time until your new home closes?
+Will you need to lease back the home from the buyer for a certain time until your new home closes?
 Or do you have all the time in the world to wait for a great offer?

 - What would be an acceptable selling price for you?
 You might say that price is a REALTOR’s job to figure out.
 Trust me: real estate agents have an opinion about home value.
 But it is important to know what your expectations are in order to see if we need to discuss pricing in more detail and possibly create a new strategy.